El-lunatico/live_feed_on_hops/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.

 ---
-For questions or support, please contact El-lunatico(mailto:pushkarkr030@gmail.com).
+For questions or support, please contact El-lunatico.